 - Bricks & Pavers 120-150 sq. ft. per gallon.

-Concrete should be DRY prior to application.
-Concrete may require several days to dry after heavy rain or pressure washing.
+Concrete & masonry should be DRY prior to application.
+Several days may be needed for drying after after heavy rain or pressure washing.
 Avoid rain for 12 hours after sealer application.
 Ambient air and surface temperatures must be above 40º F during the application and for 72 hours after.
 Avoid applying in excessive heat (over 90º F) and to hot surfaces in direct sunlight, or in strong winds and excessive humidity.
 New concrete should be allowed to cure for at least 28 days.

 Apply using a hand-pump sprayer equipped with fan tip nozzle (recommended).
 Alternatively, a paint roller can be used only when spraying is not feasible.